A trip to Bali's cultural and wellness capital should be on every itinerary. So, here are our favourite hotels in Ubud for every budget.

 We love it because… Mandapa, meaning “temple” in Sanskrit, is a shrine-like luxury resort in Bali that unites Man with Mother Nature.
 Hanging atop the breathtaking Ayung River, hugged by the mystical rainforest, the world-class village-like Ritz Carlton Reserve is home to ultra-luxe, river-view suites with private terraces, and spacious pool villas with a garden and outdoor shower.

-In the hotel’s four nature-bound dining spots, you can fine-dine on organic Mediterranean-European cuisine in a bamboo pod by the river, treat yourself to tailor-made dining experiences by the rice fields, or graze on light bites while gazing out over untouched greenery, dipping your toes into a cool infinity pool.
-It’s pure indulgence at its very best.
+In the hotel’s four nature-bound dining spots, you can fine-dine on organic Mediterranean-European cuisine in a bamboo pod by the river, treat yourself to tailor-made dining experiences by the rice fields, or graze on light bites while gazing out over untouched greenery, dipping your toes into a cool infinity pool – pure indulgence at its best.
+Unsurprisingly, Mandapa is the only hotel in Bali that have earned three Michelin Keys!

 Best for: A luxury, riverside stay with fine dining and breathtaking views.